What are Sight Words: How to Help Your Child Master Them

 Kumon Reading Program:

-The Kumon Reading Program is designed to help your child at their own pace.
-They will begin at the level they are comfortable with and new material will be introduced each day to build their reading skills.
+The Kumon Reading Program helps your child at their own pace by design.
+They will begin at the level they are comfortable with and as we introduce new material each day to build their reading skills.
 The program builds off the foundation of these words into other topics necessary to truly become a great reader!
 Learn more about the Kumon Reading Program and how to get started.

 Sight words may be a challenge, but do not feel discouraged if your child is struggling.
 When it comes to learning, each child progresses at their own pace.
 With extra support and motivation to learn sight words, you can help them build a strong foundation of reading skills.
 Establishing a solid understanding of sight words will not only improve their reading capabilities but will also increase their confidence to continue learning in school and throughout their day-to-day activities.